 The countdown is on to the new year.
-At this time of year, you are probably thinking about your new year’s resolutions and setting goals for the new year.
-I know that’s the case for me.
+At this time of year, you are probably thinking about your new year’s resolutions and fitness goal setting for the new year.

 I have thought about things I accomplished this year and where I fell short.
-Ultimately, I am happy but it’s time to get back to the drawing board as I think about 2019.
+Ultimately, I am happy but there’s room for improvement in the new year.

 Got the bucket areas?
 Now let’s walk through the five steps in selecting goals.